DataForScience/DataViz/README.md

 ### Code and slides to accompany the online series of webinars: https://data4sci.com/viz by Data For Science.

 As David McCandless famously said “Information Visualization is a form of knowledge compression”.
-In particular, it is a way of compressing information in a visual way that can be easily and correctlyinterpreted by the visual system in our brains.
+In particular, it is a way of compressing information in a visual way that can be easily and correctly interpreted by the visual system in our brains.

 In this tutorial we will discuss the way in which our eyes and visual cortex process colors and shapes and how we may use it to our advantage.
 Ideas and concepts will be presented in an intuitive and practical way while providing references for the more technical descriptions and explanations available in the relevant scientific literature.